alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2019-04-02-my-sed-and-awk-cookbook.md

 ### Print the nth line in a file

-- Problem

-You want to print the nth line in a file, for example the 11th.

-- Solution using sed
+For example, the 11th line of a file:

 ```text
 sed -n 11p